yufanana/ROStutorial/ROS_notes.md

 `cv2.namedWindow("window_name", cv2.WINDOW_NORMAL)` to create a window holder for image.
 The window can be referenced later to be moved, resized, closed, etc. <br>
 `cv2.moveWindow("window_name",x_pos,y_pos)` to move the window to specified location.

+`cv2.destroyAllWindows()` to destroy all windows.
+Usually called after the quit wait key.

 `cv2.imshow("window_name",img)` to display image in the specified window.

 `cv2.imwrite("path/to/file"+img_name+".jpg",img)` to save the image as specified file name at specified path.